Unknown6656/AutoIt-Interpreter/readme.md

 _NOTICE: To avoid any association with slavery, the `master`-branch has been renamed to `daddy` ;)_

-# Platform-Independent AutoIt3 Intepreter
+# Platform-Independent AutoIt3 Interpreter

 AutoIt is a traditionally Windows-only scripting language based on the Visual Basic syntax.
-The aim of this repository is to provide an AutoIt3 interpteter for other platforms, such as Linux/Unix and MacOS.
+The aim of this repository is to provide an AutoIt3 Interpreter for other platforms, such as Linux/Unix and MacOS.

 This repository contains _two_ AutoIt-Interpreters: